Deep, violet blue flowers with a white centre. An uncommon, larger form and well worth growing.

 Tough, enduring and virtually fool proof, these bulbs are real winners and one of the easiest spring flowers of all to grow.
+They are the perfect companions to larger bulbs such as tulips or daffodils in both container and landscape plantings.

 They are simple to plant and can be left in the ground where they will slowly multiply, bringing you years and years of joy.